greenelab/knowledge-graph-review/manuscript.md

 In the context of knowledge graphs, the generated space correlates nodes with dense vectors that capture a graph's connectivity structure [@1H8Rd6pHW; @hjIIetVM; @1A6Dhbwkr].
 Despite the high potential of autoencoders, this method relies on an adjacency matrix for input which can run into scalability issues as a knowledge graph asymptotically increases in size [@RjwcaMhj].
 Plus, Khosla et al. discovered that approaches akin to node2vec outperformed algorithms using autoencoders when undergoing link prediction and node classification [@RjwcaMhj].

-Overall, the performance of deep learning techniques largely depends upon the structure of nodes and edges within a knowledge graph [@RjwcaMhj].
+Overall, the performance of neural network models largely depends upon the structure of nodes and edges within a knowledge graph [@RjwcaMhj].
+Furthermore, when these approaches are used only nodes are explicitly represented by these vectors.
+This means a represented knowledge graph no longer meets our definition of a knowledge graph; however, this representation can make it more suitable for many biomedical applications.
-Future work should include hybrid models that use both node2vec and autoencoders to construct complementary low dimensional representations of knowledge graphs.
+Future areas of exploration should include hybrid models that use both node2vec and autoencoders to construct complementary low dimensional representations of knowledge graphs.

 ### Unifying Applications